-In addition to Graham’s, Symington owns several brands of Port, Madeira, and Douro DOC wines, including some of the oldest and most well-known Port and Madeira brands.
-With their extensive vineyard holdings and many Port brands, the Symingtons are often described as ruling over a “Port empire”.
+In addition to their Port holdings, Symington owns several brands of Madeira and Douro DOC wines.
+With their extensive vineyard holdings and many Port brands, the Symingtons are often described as ruling over a “Port empire.”

 In 2016 the Portuguese Minister for Tourism opened the new visitor center at the Cockburn’s Port Cellars in Vila Nova de Gaia, Porto.
 The cellars contain the most extensive collection of oak barrels in the Port trade.
 It is also the site of the last in-house cooperage in Portugal, where a skilled team of craftsmen carefully maintain and repair thousands of ancient casks.